Seeking Alpha vs Zacks

 These are ranked based on their performance versus the S&P500 for the last 3 years.
 Seeking Alpha’s Alpha Picks is by far the top performer.

-As you can see, Alpha Picks is crushing all of the others based on their average gain versus the S&P500 over the last 3 years–beating the S&P by 35% across 52 stock picks.
 Zacks Value Investor is doing well too, but they have not been making very many picks over the last few years.
-Zacks Top 10 is also beating the SP on average, but those picks all come out on January 1st.
-The Motley Fool’s Rule Breakers stock pick are doing quite well, as are a relatively new service, see my Moby Stock Picks Review.
-Zacks Value Investor has only released 3 new picks in 2024, but there 2023 picks did so well they are carrying the average.
+The Motley Fool’s Rule Breakers stock picks-now known as Epic are doing quite well, as are Zacks Value Investor has only released 3 new picks in 2025, but they released 9 new picks in 2024, and their 2023 picks did so well they are carrying the average.
 Motley Fool’s Canada Stock Advisor is doing well and Zacks Top 10 is always doing OK.

 How They Each Started